 There is a number of great eateries where you could both indulge yourself with delicious dishes & keep your healthy eating patterns while getting thrilled by the unique interiors and ambience: for example, the Nalu Bowls Shelter Cafe, La Laguna Restaurant and the Lazy Cats Cafe.

 Featuring uniquely spiritual hot-spots and a range of yoga studios, Bali has become one of the finest points in the world to do a little soul-searching.
 Travelers all over the world flock to look a little deeper into themselves – whether you’re an experienced yogi or struggle with the lotus position, you can be sure that a profound spiritual experience is just around the corner.

-Take the Morning Light Yoga Studio in Pecatu, an elevated, open-air workshop with stunning views of both the jungle and ocean.
+Take the Morning Light Yoga Studio in Pecatu, an elevated, open-air workshop with stunning views of both the jungle and ocean or beautiful Ubud Yoga Centre nestled in the bosom of nature.
 As the name suggests, this is the perfect place to soak up the early rays of sunshine, for beginners and experts alike, with classes starting at 7:30 am.
 Finish the session with a refreshing coconut whilst you reflect on a morning of breathtaking tranquillity – one of the top reasons to visit Bali!
 Moreover, in Bali, you can try underwater yoga (so you can mix diving and yoga!), yoga by sea and even laughing yoga – everyone will find something for themselves!

 Or, for something a little different you could go directly to the spiritual places of the island -such as the Pura Tirta Empul.
 For anyone interested in spiritual things to do in Bali, this is a must-see.
 Not just any temple, it is home to sacred springs which are said to contain holy water.
 Of course, the only way to find out if these waters really do have purifying, magical properties is to bathe in them yourself!